n1ckd/LightingaleNotes/Places/Cities & Villages/Zul.md

 - The construction is constant with every return to the city it seems to be expanding.
 - The council district holds the tower that has [[The Elven Council]]
 #### Prime Shops:
-The Oldest dhops close to the center of Zul.
+The Oldest shops close to the center of Zul.
 [[The Pink Elf]]
 [[Forge of the Seas]]
 [[Goods of the Tribe]]